coderefinery/workshop-intro/README.md

 - Announce that Zoom chat can be used for questions but that the content will be deleted afterwards.
 - We will use a hackmd for questions/notes/links that we want to keep.
-- Ice-breaker: roll-call for participants to write their name in the hackmd, contact info if they prefer to share that, one-line what they are working on, and their experience with Git.
+- Ice-breaker: ask participants to use their real name on Zoom, roll-call for participants to write their name in the hackmd, contact info if they like, one-line what they are working on, their experience with Git, and their operating system (we will use this information to form groups).
   Instructor writes the first line to show what we expect here and also explains how hackpads work.